Gagne Marketing

 Email and Client Communication

 Email is one of the easiest wins.
 Not because writing an email is hard, but because writing emails all day is exhausting.
-ChatGPT helps you get to a clean, polite message quickly, especially when you are juggling a dozen other tasks.
+The easiest place to start is replies to common questions.
+Drafting a quick response to a scheduling request or a cancellation takes thirty seconds with ChatGPT instead of five minutes staring at a blank compose window.

 Content Drafts and Rewriting